-- 1. Providers shall ensure that AI systems intended to interact with natural persons are designed and developed in such a way that natural persons are informed that they are interacting with an AI system, unless this is obvious from the circumstances and the context of use.
+- 1. Providers shall ensure that AI systems intended to interact with natural persons are designed and developed in such a way that those systems inform that natural persons are informed that they are interacting with an AI system, unless this is obvious from the point of view of a reasonable person from the circumstances and the context of use.
 This obligation shall not apply to AI systems authorised by law to detect, prevent, investigate and prosecute criminal offences, unless those systems are available for the public to report a criminal offence. - 2.
 Users of an emotion recognition system or a biometric categorisation system shall inform of the operation of the system the natural persons exposed thereto.
-This obligation shall not apply to AI systems used for biometric categorisation, which are permitted by law to detect, prevent and investigate criminal offences. - 3.
+This obligation shall not apply to AI systems used for biometric categorisation, which are permitted by law to detect, prevent and investigate criminal offences, subject to appropriate safeguards for the rights and freedoms of third parties. - 2a.
+Users of an emotion recognition system shall inform of the operation of the system the natural persons exposed thereto.
+This obligation shall not apply to AI systems used for emotion recognition which are permitted by law in the context of criminal investigations. - 3.
 Users of an AI system that generates or manipulates image, audio or video content that appreciably resembles existing persons, objects, places or other entities or events and would falsely appear to a person to be authentic or truthful ('deep fake'), shall disclose that the content has been artificially generated or manipulated.